 Tracking your learning with Podcasts is easy.
 Use this free log file to record your activities: The PM Podcast PDU Logfile (XLSX).
 Use it to keep track of the episode number, the title of the episode, the date you listened to the podcast, its duration, and the number of PDUs you can claim.
 When it comes time to submit your PDUs, your log file will simplify the process.
 You’ll already have the information you need to submit at your fingertips.

->While free podcasts are a great way to earn PDUs over time, sometimes you may need your PDUs "right now" in order to complete your renewal cycle.
+While free podcasts are a great way to earn PDUs over time, sometimes you may need your PDUs "right now" in order to complete your renewal cycle.
 So if you need your PDUs fast or "right now" then we suggest you check out The PDU Podcast, www.pducast.com, which will allow you to earn even more PDUs.
 (It’s true.
 Insert your own silent gasp here.)
-The PDU Podcast is currently the only PMI R.E.P. registered podcast available through which you can earn unlimited PDUs.
+The PDU Podcast allows you to earn unlimited PDUs.
 Besides that… there’s just good stuff out there.

 So even if you don’t have free time, you can make the most of your “busy” time with something free.
 Are you ready to get started?
 Go to www.project-management-podcast.com/pdu (or any of the project management-related websites mentioned above) and start earning your free PDUs.